mcibique/vue-testing-examples/README.md

   if (console.error.restore) { // <- check whether the spy isn't already attached
     console.error.restore(); // restore it if so. this might happen if previous test crashed the test runner (e.g. Syntax Error in your spec file)
   }
-  sinon.spy(console, 'error'); // use only spy so the original functionality is still preserved, don't stub the error function
+  sinon.spy(console, 'error'); // use only spy so the original functionality is preserved, don't stub the error function });
-});

 afterEach(function () {